 Martial Archetypes (Subclasses)

-The Fighter is, by design, essentially a blank slate which is customised into what you want to be using the subclass.
-Perhaps more so than most other classes, a Fighter is defined by the subclass you choose, so picking the right one is important for realising your character concept and combat potential.
+The Fighter is, by design, essentially a blank slate that is customized into what you want to be using the subclass.
+Perhaps more so than most other classes, a Fighter is defined by the subclass you choose, so picking the right one is important for realizing your character concept and combat potential.

 Remarkable Athlete (3) – This feature is like a more restrictive version of Jack of All Trades; it’s nice for patching up the physical skills you’re bad at, but what seals the rating for this ability is it applies to initiative rolls.